How To Stop Throwing Food Out Of The Fridge: Jamie Oliver’s Tips

 Leftovers

-If you’ve cooked too much, freeze your lunch – save cooking time next time.
+If you've cooked too much, freeze your lunch - save cooking time next time.
 Store homemade food in zip bags.
-They are thin, so everything in them quickly crystallizes and thaws.
+Because they are thin, everything inside them crystallizes and thaws quickly.
 Sauces can be frozen in ice trays.
 Sign what is frozen and when.
-Jamie warns that leftover food and dairy products can be stored in this form for no longer than three months.
+Jamie cautions that dairy products and leftover food can be stored in this form for no longer than three months.

 Bread